Promoting an event to attract more attendees is often the biggest challenge of event planning and management.

 Third-party ticketing platforms

-You can make your event available on various third-party ticketing platforms.
+You can make your event available on various third-party ticketing platforms that are selling tickets online.
 This will provide more options for your attendees, but these platforms can also help amplify your reach in promoting the event.

 Social media channels